 You no doubt already know a lot about diabetes, but why not observe National Diabetes Month by learning something new?
-Look up something you’ve been wondering about, or browse through a Web site or book or magazine on diabetes until something catches your eye.
+Look up something you’ve been wondering about, or browse through a website or book or magazine on diabetes until something catches your eye.
 Here are some sources of diabetes information you might find interesting:

 National Diabetes Education Program.
 The NDEP publishes brochures and fact sheets aimed at people of different ages, different types of diabetes, and different ethnic or racial backgrounds.
-The Web site has several ways of searching by topic or by personal characteristics to help users get to the publications they need more quickly.
-The Diabetes HealthSense section of the site has resources tailored to help you meet your diabetes management – or prevention – goals.
+The website has several ways of searching by topic or by personal characteristics to help users get to the publications they need more quickly.
+The Diabetes HealthSense section of the site has resources tailored to help you meet your diabetes management — or prevention — goals.

 888-693-NDEP (6337) (to order publications)

 Diaboogle.
 The search engine Diaboogle is a Google custom search engine developed by blogger Bernard Farrell to weed out the sales pitches and gimmicks and connect searchers with useful, authoritative diabetes information and support.
-Just type a word or phrase you’d like to search on in the search box, then refine your search by clicking on Prevention, Complications, or Symptoms, if desired.
+Just type a word or phrase you’d like to search on in the search box, then refine your search by clicking on Prevention, Complications, Symptoms, or Products, if desired.

 JDRF Toolkit for Adults with Type 1 diabetes.
 The JDRF has released a new edition of its Adult Type 1 Toolkit, and it also offers a “Newly Diagnosed” version.
 The Toolkit offers information about Type 1 diabetes and lists resources for further information and help.
 Both versions can be downloaded at no cost.

 www.jdrf.org — Click on “Life With Diabetes,” then “For Adults”